John Miller

 Since time immemorial the three R's have been reading, 'riting' and 'rithmetic'.
 NB, 'rithmetic', not maths.

 Everyone should have a basic understanding of arithmetic.
-At the mst basic level, if you don't know your tables you can't solve most basic of multiplication and division problems.
-Just 'off your head', you won't be able to work out what 42÷7 is or what 9x7 is.
+At the most basic level, if you don't know your tables you can't solve the most basic of multiplication and division problems.
+Just 'off your head', you won't be able to work out what 42÷7 is.
+6 out of ten people can't answer the question at all.
+2 out of ten take three of four seconds to come up with an answer.
+Only two out of ten can supply an answer in the twinklling of an eye.

 Maths on the other hand is a trade skill.
 Most adults wouldn't use maths from one year to the next.
 They can't remember any of the maths they did at school, cooped up in classrooms when they could have been running free outside.